JuliaAI/MLJ.jl/docs/src/controlling_iterative_models.md

 Under the hood, control in MLJIteration is implemented using [IterationControl.jl](https://github.com/ablaom/IterationControl.jl).
-Rather than iterating a training machine directly, we iterate a wrapped version of this object, which includes other information that controls may want to access, such as the MLJ evaluation object.
+Rather than iterating a training machine directly, we iterate a wrapped version of this object, which includes other information that a control may want to access, such as the MLJ evaluation object.
 This information is summarized under [The training machine wrapper](@ref) below.